naxmefy/koa-mincer/README.md

 ## precompiling with bower deps and/or fonts etc.

-this script may help you!
+these scripts may help you!

 ```JavaScript
 // app/config.js